PatrickMaiyer/Portapack_Wiki/Settings.md

 ## Radio
 In the radio section there are two options,
 1. Enable/disable the Clock Output.
 Note that you can change the CLKOUT frequency between 10 kHz to 60000 kHz; press OK when the frequency is highlighted to select which digit position to modify and then use the encoder to scroll through the digit values.
 2. Enable/disable the Antenna Bias voltage.
+If enabled, ensure that all devices attached to the antenna connector can accept a DC bias voltage.
 ## User Interface
 The UI interface  setting for the following can be Enabled (tick) or Disabled (x) or selected value for the backlight timeout:
 * Backlight off after 5 seconds( default) or can be set to 5,15,30 seconds or 1,3,5,10 minutes.